adamzukerman/harmony_experimentation/roadmap.md

 ## Steps to Making a Harmony Stabilization Application

 ## Ideas for Next Steps
+* Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
+* clean up comments
-* Create a circular list for holding running histories
+* Add a trail for note2
-* Modify the dissonance calculation to take into account all the overtones of the tones
-* make the dissonance look more like the moving note values instead of the bar graph
+* Make the yaxis limits adapt to maximum values as they come

 ## Bigger Ideas
 * Make a GUI with slider that controls sine waves